 www.dmhc.ca.gov.

-In addition, each health plan may provide in its submission an evaluation and an assessment of the efficacy of the questions regarding NPMH providers follow-up appointments set forth in the Appendix 2: Survey Tool.
-The DMHC recommends that the assessment identify any confusion or pertinent information obtained when administering the NPMH provider follow-up appointment question(s) and make recommendations for improvement of the Survey Tool.

 Appendix 1: Sample Size Chart

 To determine the required number of completed surveys, identify the required sample size for each network by identifying the total number of unique providers identified in the County/Network in the “Number of Providers within County/Network” column and the corresponding required sample size.